 Let me preface this by saying we did not hike all the way down the crater.
 It takes twice as long to climb back up from where you turn around.
 You must also take the altitude into account as you are nearly 10,000 ft (3000m) above sea level, and the air is thin.
 If you do choose to hike all the way down, know that there is the possibility to ride mules on the way back up.
 However, I cannot vouch for the treatment of these animals, so please do your research before you go if you choose this option!

 We hiked for about 3 hours, and the views were breathtaking (literally).
-As you walk through the crater, you will be surrounded by bright red walls and Martian-like landscapes.
+As you walk through the crater, you will gaze upon bright red hills and Martian-like landscapes.
 It is one of the most extra-terrestrial-looking places I’ve ever been.
 It definitely feels more like Mars than Hawaii.

 After that, you will begin your descent along Haleakalā Highway towards the Kalahaku Overlook.
 Make sure to follow the speed limit and watch for nenes, the endangered Hawaii state bird.
 As you near the park exit, you’ll pass Hosmer Grove, a perfect place to picnic!
 If you did not pack a lunch, consider stopping at Coconut Fish Cafe in Kihei for amazing fish tacos!

-Another popular activity in Haleakalā National Park is to bike down the crater.
+Another popular activity in Haleakalā National Park is to rent bikes to cycle down the crater.
 Many companies will shuttle you up to the summit for sunrise and provide the bikes to ride all the way down.

 Related: Hawaiian Food Bucket List

 After a busy and exhausting day on Haleakalā, you deserve to rest!
 The beaches of Wailea-Makena are perfect to lounge in the sun or go for a snorkel.
-I had very low expectations when I entered the waters near Makena Beach, but I’m not the beaching type, so I got all geared out and began exploring life underwater.
-Most of the coral was dead, but within two minutes I was inches away from a sea turtle I initially believed to be a rock, and my day was made!
+Since I’m not the beaching type, I got all geared up and began exploring life underwater.
+I had very low expectations when I entered the waters near Makena Beach.
+Most of the coral was dead, but within two minutes I was inches away from a sea turtle I initially believed to be a rock.
+Swimming with this honu (Hawaiian sea turtle) made my day!

 Day 3 – Road to Hana

-Hiking the Pipiwai Trail in the Kīpahulu District of Haleakalā National Park is the reason we decided to drive the loop.
-We wanted to make sure we could complete the trail before it closed at 5pm, which seemed unlikely if we drove to Hana and back.
-We first hiked to the ‘Oheo Gulch (0.6 mi/ 1 km) and then up to Waimoku Falls through the Pipiwai Trail (3.8 mi/ 6.1 km).
-It was raining the whole time, but we were well protected by the thick foliage of the forest.
-The Pipiwai Trail features a majestic banyan tree, a one-mile hike through a bamboo forest, and the towering Waimoku Falls at the end.
-I am so glad we got up early and didn’t miss out on this amazing hike!
+Hiking the Pipiwai Trail (3.8 mi/ 6.1 km) in the Kīpahulu District of Haleakalā National Park is the reason we decided to drive the loop.
+We wanted to make sure we could complete the trail before it closed at 5pm.
+This Trail features a majestic banyan tree, a one-mile hike through a bamboo forest, and the towering Waimoku Falls at the end.
+I am so glad we got up early and completed this hike!
+Other highlights of Hana Highway include the red sand beach, Wai’anapanapa’s black sand beach (reservations required), and rainbow eucalypti.

 Day 4 – Lahaina